Oyster Lore

 Bushel—The word “bushel” is derived from buschel which meant a box in the 14th century.
 Oystermen refer to a bushel as a unit of weight, usually anywhere between 45 and 60 pounds.

 Flavor profile—Oyster connoisseurs use specific flavor descriptives to identify how we taste-experience a particular oyster.
-Using terms like salinity, complexity and finish and acknowledging nuances like hints of melon, cucumber, seaweed, mineral, iron, copper, sweetness, and umami—just to name a few—we are able to identify how our palate responds to the oyster.
+Using terms like salinity, complexity and finish and acknowledging nuances like hints of melon, cucumber, seaweed, mineral, iron, copper, sweetness, and umami, just to name a few.
+We are able to identify how our palate responds to the oyster.

 Liquor—This is the juice of the oyster and a contributing component to its overall flavor.